phylum-dev/cli/docs/extensions/extension_manifest.md

 Granting permissions to a directory will also allow the extension to access any child directories and files inside them.

-This is an optional key-value pair where the value is an array containing one or more strings.
+This is an optional key-value pair where the value is either a boolean, or an array containing the allowed directories.

 ```toml
 [permissions]